content-services/tang/README.md

 if err != nil {
     return err
 }
+defer t.Close()

-// Use Tangy to search for RPMs, by name, that are associated to a specific repository version versionHref := "/pulp/e1c6bee3/api/v3/repositories/rpm/rpm/018c1c95-4281-76eb-b277-842cbad524f4/versions/1/" rows, err := t.RpmRepositoryVersionPackageSearch(context.Background(), []string{versionHref}, "ninja") if err != nil {
+// Use Tangy to search for RPMs, by name, that are associated to a specific repository version, returning up to the first 100 results versionHref := "/pulp/e1c6bee3/api/v3/repositories/rpm/rpm/018c1c95-4281-76eb-b277-842cbad524f4/versions/1/" rows, err := t.RpmRepositoryVersionPackageSearch(context.Background(), []string{versionHref}, "ninja", 100) if err != nil {
 return err
 }